Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Materials and methods

 \subsection{Dataset}

-In this work we use one of the few public EEG datasets currently available on children with ADHD \cite{nasrabadi2020eeg}.
-This dataset is composed by 61 children with ADHD (48 boys and 13 girls with a mean age of $9.62 \pm 1.75$) and 60 TD children (50 boys and 10 girls with a mean age of $9.85 \pm 1.77$) \cite{ekhlasi2021direction}, all of them were right-handed.
-ADHD children were diagnosed by experienced psychiatrist following the guidelines of the DSM-IV.
-None of the TD children had a history of psychiatric disorders, epilepsy or any report of high-risk behaviours.
-EEG signals were recorded with a 19-channels helmet located on the scalp of the child.
-The placement layout of the channels follows the international 10-20 system \cite{acharya2016american}.
-This helmet has a sampling frequency of 128 Hz, which means that it gathers 128 samples per second.
-Every experiment consists of a child wearing a EEG recording helmet, sitting in front of a screen displaying visual stimuli.
-It appears one image with a random number of characters, between 5 and 16.
-The subject is asked to enumerate the characters.
-Then, another image is displayed immediately after the subject's response, until 20 images have been displayed.
-Therefore, every experiment has a different length depending on the performance of the child.
+In this study, we utilize one of the few public EEG datasets available for children with ADHD \cite{nasrabadi2020eeg}.
+The dataset comprises 61 children with ADHD (48 boys and 13 girls, mean age $9.62 \pm 1.75$) and 60 TD children (50 boys and 10 girls, mean age $9.85 \pm 1.77$) \cite{ekhlasi2021direction}, all right-handed.
+ADHD diagnoses were made by experienced psychiatrists according to DSM-IV guidelines.
+None of the TD children had a history of psychiatric disorders, epilepsy, or high-risk behaviors.
+EEG signals were recorded using a 19-channel helmet placed on the child’s scalp, labeled Fp1, Fp2, Fz, Cz, Pz, C3, T3, T4, F3, F4, F7, F8, P3, P4, T5, T6, O1, and O2, as shown in Figure \ref{fig:10-20-placement}.

+The channel placement layout follows the international 10-20 system \cite{acharya2016american}.
+The recording helmet has a sampling frequency of 128 Hz, capturing 128 samples per second.
+Each experiment involves a child wearing the EEG helmet while seated in front of a screen displaying visual stimuli.
+An image appears with a random number of characters, ranging from 5 to 16, and the child is asked to enumerate the characters.
+After the child's response, another image is presented, continuing until 20 images have been shown.
+Thus, each experiment varies in length depending on the child’s performance.
+This experiment is performed once per subject, resulting in 121 EEG recordings of varying lengths.
+Figure \ref{fig:eeg-example} illustrates the structure of the EEG recordings of each child.